john-pachec0/Monitor/TERMS_OF_SERVICE.md

 ## Acceptance of Terms

-By downloading, installing, or using Untwist ("the App"), you agree to be bound by these Terms of Service ("Terms").
+By downloading, installing, or using Monitor ("the App"), you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, do not use the App.

 ## Description of Service

-Untwist is a personal journaling and thought-reframing tool based on Cognitive Behavioral Therapy (CBT) techniques.
+Monitor is a personal journaling and thought-reframing tool based on Cognitive Behavioral Therapy (CBT) techniques.
 The App helps you:
 - Capture anxious thoughts when they occur
 - Schedule time to review and reframe those thoughts
 - Learn about cognitive distortions